Higher-derivative scalar-vector-tensor theories: black holes, Galileons, singularity cloaking and holography: Charged dilatonic Einstein Gauss-Bonnet black holes

 When the mass term in \eqref{BHPotKKToroidal} is non-decaying, $\da^2>2p/(p-1)$, the large $r$ asymptotes remain nevertheless non-singular.
 However, note that $\Lambda>0$, \eqref{l}.
 Firstly, when $\tar<0$, the branch singularity occurs after the event horizon: the solution is always singular.
 When $0<2\tar\leq \ell^2$, the horizon is cosmological at finite $r_c$ and the metric is timelike beyond $r>r_c$.
 In either case we no longer have a black hole.

-Note that the higher-derivative terms leave the near-horizon region of the near-extremal black hole unaffected: this is still AdS$_2\times \mathbf R_{(p-1)}$, which is encompassed by the form of the metric \eqref{HyperscalingMetric} with $\theta=0$ and $z\to+\infty$.
-This is not unexpected, given that our solution descends from an AdS black hole in higher dimensions.
+Note that the higher-derivative terms leave the near-horizon region of the near-extremal black hole unaffected: this is still AdS$_2\times \mathbf R_{(p-1)}$.
+This is not unexpected, given that our solution descends from and AdS black hole in higher dimensions.